Table of Contents

 - Load up on antioxidants

-Some risks with including too many smoothies might include gastrointestinal distress with the high fiber content.
-If you find yourself simply sipping on smoothies out of habit versus hunger, it could also lead to unintentional weight gain.
+However, some risks with including too many smoothies might include gastrointestinal distress with the high fiber content.

 How Long Can a Smoothie Last In The Fridge?